emc13/Dog-Adoption/README.md

    * purebred dogs have higher adoption rates than mixed-breed dogs
      * 74.64% of purebred dogs were adopted
      * 63.82% of mixed-breed dogs were adopted

+5. Bully breeds
+   * dogs whose primary breed is a bully breed have lower adoption rates
+     * 50.93% of bully breed dogs were adopted
+     * 73.45% of non-bully breed dogs were adopted

 ### Factors associated with adoption time